Sudheesh-MA/go-web/README.md

 ## Description

-  * Simple golang app to test web containers
+  * Simple golang app to test web containers!
   * Uses an environment variable to display where container is hosted

 ## How to run